Kids (Noga Erez album): Critical reception

 The album received mostly positive reviews.
 On Metacritic, the album received a weighted average score of 76 out of 100, based on 7 professional reviews.

 On AllMusic, the album received a positive review, stating that the album "With Kids, Erez makes a significant leap forward from Off the Radar.
 Though she still sounds like an outsider, the skill she displays on these songs suggest she shouldn't be one for long."

-Clash Magazine states that "[The album] is Restless and fast-paced, 'Kids' nurtures critical reflection without compromising humour and a good time.
+Clash stated that "[The album] is Restless and fast-paced, 'Kids' nurtures critical reflection without compromising humour and a good time.
 The songs are energetic and invigorating, a vocal punch right in your face."

-On the Quetlus, the album received a score of 90 out of 100, saying that "you will not hear a better pop album this year.
+On the Quietus, the album received a score of 90 out of 100, saying that "you will not hear a better pop album this year.
 I doubt you will hear a better rap album this year."

+Writing for The Line of Best Fit, Daniel Cummings described Kids (Against the Machine) as "the [album] fans wanted to hear" following the "somewhat disappointing" production of the original release.